crowplexus/yu-pan-ko/suffixes.md

 Suffix examples down after this section

-- "ñyo" - Suffix indicating  a higher up of yours.
+- "ño" - Suffix indicating a higher up of yours.
-	- To use this, grab any word, remove the last long vowel within that noun, and add "ñyo" to the end.
+	- To use this, grab any word, remove the last long vowel within that noun, and add "ño" to the end.
 	- Keep in mind, if the word ends in a consonant, you must remove that consonant in favour of the suffix
-	- For example: "yū" becomes "yuñyo"
+	- For example: "yū" becomes "yuño"
 	- This would be equal to saying "Sir" or "Miss" - refers to a higher class.

 - "shō" - Suffix indicating **regret**